tombensve/APS/APS-Libraries/APSToolsLib/docs/aps-tools-lib.md

 The tracker can be used as a wrapped service:

         Service service = tracker.getWrappedService();
+        Service service = tracker.getWrappedService(boolean cacheCallsUntilServiceAvailable);

 This gives you a proxied _service_ instance that gets the real service, calls it, releases it and return the result.
 This handles transparently if a service has been restarted or one instance of the service has gone away and another came available.
 It will wait for the specified timeout for a service to become available and if that does not happen the _APSNoServiceAvailableException_ will be thrown.
 This is of course a runtime exception which makes the service wrapping possible without loosing the possibility to handle the case where the service is not available.

+The _cacheCallsUntilServiceAvailable_ parameter means just that.
+This makes the service non blocking.
+Otherwise any call to a method when service is not available will result in a wait() on the thread until a service is available.
+When this parameter is `true` however any calls to the service before a service is available will be cached and executed later when a service is available.
+Do note that the tracker wrapper provides a java.lang.reflect.Proxy implementation of the service interface.
+Under the surface it will do an _invoke_ on the actual service object and this invoke can be saved for later in a lambda.
+There is however a big __warning__ with this: This feature will obviously only work for methods that don't provide a return value!
+Since method calls may possible be done in the future they cannot return any value.
+And no, _Future<?>_ cannot be used since it blocks, and we are trying to avoid blocking here!

+If you don't like this, don't use the _getWrappedService(true)_.
+The _.onActiveServiceAvailable(callback)_ method can be used to receive the service instance when it is available.

 ### Using the tracker in a similar way to the OSGi standard tracker